Bela "Bert" Grof: Honors and awards

-In 2001, Bert Grof was made Fellow of the Tropical Grassland Society of Australia Inc.
+In 2001, Bert Grof was made Fellow of the Tropical Grassland Society of Australia.

 He was made a Member of the Order of Australia for services to primary industry through research and the development of sustainable tropical pasture technology to increase food production, rural incomes, and scientific knowledge in Asia, Central and Southern America, and Australia, was granted to Bert Grof in 2006.